In This Post

 If you're interested in divorce loans and would like to learn more, we recommend visiting our <bloglink>divorce funding<bloglink> page where you can find more information.

-Your solicitors will give a prediction of the entire <bloglink>cost of your legal fees<bloglink> until the conclusion of your case, and most lenders set this sum as your pre-approved credit limit.
+Your solicitors will give a prediction of the entire <bloglink>cost of your legal fees<bloglink> until the conclusion of your case, and most lenders set this sum as your pre-approved credit limit, although extensions can often be arranged to cover unforeseen circumstances.

 Yes, you will need to instruct a solicitor in order to apply for a divorce loan.